kaliber5/ember-cli-yadda-opinionated/tests/dummy/app/pods/index/index-content/template.md

 This addon.

-⚠ To use this addon, you should be familiar `ember-cli-yadda` in order to avoid frustration.
+⚠ To use this addon, you should be familiar with `ember-cli-yadda` in order to avoid frustration.